danielbierwirth/DropboxBrowser/Readme.md

 7. Edit the required interface files.
 In your storyboard, add the following UI Objects from the Objects Library:
     - Navigation Controller
 8. Select the Table View Controller just added along with the Navigation Controller and change the class to `DropboxRootViewController` using the Identity Inspector.
-9. Click on the first cell of the Table View and change its identifier to `DropboxBrowserCell` and change the cell style to `Subtitle`.
-10. In your Implementation File (.m), add a method / action that displays the Dropbox Browser Navigation Controller.
+9. In your Implementation File (.m), add a method / action that displays the Dropbox Browser Navigation Controller.
 You do not need to check if the user is logged into Dropbox.
 Dropbox Browser handles authentication and login.

 ## Delegates, Methods, and Properties
 Dropbox Browser provides many paths to customization and control.
 DropboxBrowser has seven delegate methods available for use - they are all optional.
 There are multiple properties which can easily be retrieved and set.
 A handful of methods are available for you to call on your own - however they are not required for use.